FixleIO/git-started/assignments/Git_Tutorial_with_Java_Tests.md

 ## What's Next?
 - Try adding more tests, like checking multiple tasks or edge cases.
 - Experiment with a test that fails to see how JUnit reports errors.
-- Explore [GitHub_Student_Workflow.md](./GitHub_Student_Workflow.md) to collaborate on tests with others.
-- For advanced students, consider introducing Maven or Gradle for dependency management (but keep it optional).

 Check your GitHub repo to see all your commits!
 You're now testing like a pro. 🎉